 Promoting Respect – Ending Animal Abuse

 Animal Protection League of New Jersey (APLNJ) works toward the elimination of institutionalized and legalized exploitation and abuse of animals.
-We endeavor to create a culture of respect for the animals with whom we share this planet.
+We aim to create a culture of respect for the animals with whom we share this planet.

 Through education, legislation, and outreach, APLNJ labors daily to: